pyenv-win/pyenv-win/README.md

 # pyenv for Windows

 [pyenv][1] is a great tool.
-I ported it to Windows.
-Some commands aren't implemented, but it's good enough for basic use.
+We have ported it to Windows.
+We need your thoughts to improve this library and your feedback helps to grow.

 For existing python users, we support installation via pip: [follow instructions](#installation)
-Contributors and Interested people can join us @[Slack](https://join.slack.com/t/pyenv/shared_invite/zt-f9ydwgyt-Fp8tehxqeCQi5mi77RxpGw) We need your help on motivating us and your thoughts, they help us a lot.
+Contributors and Interested people can join us @[Slack](https://join.slack.com/t/pyenv/shared_invite/zt-f9ydwgyt-Fp8tehxqeCQi5mi77RxpGw) We need your help on motivating us, they help us a lot.

-**Note:** We do keep in sync to [pyenv][1] versions.
-We are planning to move the default version as 64-bit from 32-bit, and 32-bit will be followed by `<version>-Win32`.
-We are trying our best to keep the existing master (i.e. default 32-bit) as separate active train for existing users.
-So please don't be shocked when the master changes to 64-bit by default.
-Hope you understand, we will keep posting when they are active and how to use default 32-bit train as well.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![GitHub issues open](https://img.shields.io/github/issues/pyenv-win/pyenv-win.svg?)](https://github.com/pyenv-win/pyenv-win/issues)